Deepakraj15/Color-Palette/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-You can learn more about deployment in [Heoku deployment documentation](//https://devcenter.heroku.com/categories/reference)
+You can learn more about deployment in [Heroku deployment documentation](//https://devcenter.heroku.com/categories/reference)